IFTTT/SparkleMotion/README.md

 * `startPage`: indicates starting from which page the `Decor` should be presented;
 * `endPage`: indicates on which page the `Decor` should be removed from the `SparkleViewPagerLayout`;
 * `layoutBehindViewPage`: whether or not the `Decor` should be drawn behind the ViewPager within `SparkleViewPagerLayout`.
+* `slideOut`: indicates this Decor will be scrolled along with the ViewPager at the end of its range, instead of setting visibility to `GONE`.

 When there are more than one `Decor` in the layout, the drawing order of the content Views are based on the order that they are added through `SparkleMotion` or `SparkleViewPagerLayout#addDecor(Decor decor)`.